Gomboc-AI/actions/terraform/scan/README.md

 | `create-pr` | No |  `false` | Create a new PR with remediations | `contents: write` |
 | `commit-on-current-branch` | No |  `false` | Commit remediations into the current branch | `contents: write` |

+### Secrets

+Currently a Gitihub actions secret is required.
+Create an actions secret of `GH_TOKEN` or similar.
+Note: Github doesn't allow actions secrets with `GITHUB_` in the name.

 ### Bring it all together

 Your completed Gomboc.AI Terraform Workflow should look something like this: